7even/active_record-annotate/README.md

 # ActiveRecord::Annotate

-`ActiveRecord::Annotate` is a simple `ActiveRecord` plugin for annotating your rails models.
-It is based on `ActiveRecord::SchemaDumper` so the annotation format is very close to what you see in `db/schema.rb`.
+ActiveRecord::Annotate is a simple ActiveRecord plugin for annotating your rails models.
+It is based on `ActiveRecord::SchemaDumper` (a core ActiveRecord class responsible for creating `db/schema.rb`) so the annotation format is very close to what you write in your migrations.

 ## Installation